kubeflow/website/content/en/docs/external-add-ons/istio/istio-in-kubeflow.md

      the access to the service and the requested namespace.
 If either of those are inaccessible to the user, an error response is sent back.
-  1. If the request is validated, it is forwarded to the appropriate controller (Notebooks Controller in this case).
+  1. If the request is validated, it is forwarded to the appropriate controller (Workbenches Controller in this case).
-  1. Notebooks Controller validates authorization with Kubernetes RBAC and creates the notebook pod in the namespace that the user requested.
+  1. Workbenches Controller validates authorization with Kubernetes RBAC and creates the workbench pod in the namespace that the user requested.

-Further actions by the user with the notebook to create training jobs or other resources in the namespace go through a similar process.
+Further actions by the user with the workbench to create training jobs or other resources in the namespace go through a similar process.
 Profiles Controller manages the creation of profiles, and creates and applies appropriate Istio policies.
 For more details, please see [multi-user